Design

 The timber branches intertwine overhead to form meshes.
 They are 16mm thick and clad over 20mm square hollow box sections in steel.
 They not only provide functional support but also add an artistic touch to the library’s ambience; Photography by Suryan // Dang

 Freestanding circular bookshelves, cosy reading nooks by the windows and other multi-functional areas ensure complete privacy and silence.
 Wall covering and cladding is done by Concrete Works.
-All the loose furniture is sourced from Ikea while the furniture made of Western Hemlock is sourced from Canadian Wood; Photography by Suryan // Dang
+Some of the loose furniture is sourced from IKEA while the furniture made of Western Hemlock is sourced from Canadian Wood; Photography by Suryan // Dang

 Custom terrazzo is done by Bharat Flooring and the mosaic tiles are by Piccolo Mosaics; Photography by Suryan // Dang